MicrosoftDocs/xamarin-docs/docs/android/deploy-test/release-prep/index.md

 ## Specify the Application Icon

-It is strongly recommended that each Xamarin.Android application specify an application icon.
+It is strongly recommended that each Xamarin.Android application specifies an application icon.
 Some application marketplaces will not allow an Android application to be published without one.
 The `Icon` property of the `Application` attribute is used to specify the application icon for a Xamarin.Android project.